damus-io/damus/README.md

 [nostr]: https://github.com/fiatjaf/nostr

 ## How is Damus better than twitter?
-There are no toxic algorithms.
+There are no toxic algorithms.\
-You can send or receive zaps (satoshis) without asking for permission.
+You can send or receive zaps (satoshis) without asking for permission.\
-[There is no central database](https://fiatjaf.com/nostr.html)).
-Therefore, Damus is censorship resistant.
+[There is no central database](https://fiatjaf.com/nostr.html).
+Therefore, Damus is censorship resistant.\
-There are no ads.
+There are no ads.\
-You don't have to reveal sensitive personal information to sign up.
+You don't have to reveal sensitive personal information to sign up.\
-No email is required.
+No email is required. \
 No phone number is required.

 ## If there are no ads, how does Damus make money?
-Damus offers a paid subscription 🟣 purple 🟣 https://damus.io/purple/.
+Damus offers a paid subscription 🟣 purple 🟣 https://damus.io/purple/. \
 Initial benefits include a unique subscriber number, subscriber badge, and auto-translate powered by DeepL.

 ## Spec Compliance